 The tree-like appearance of the jade plant is beautiful.
-Jade comes in many varieties, and are easy to care for.
-This is why they’ve become one of the most popular houseplants for both beginner and expert gardeners alike.
+Jade comes in many varieties and is easy to care for.
+This is why it has become one of the most popular houseplants for both beginner and expert gardeners alike.
 They are easy to propagate as well, making them a great intro plant for beginner gardeners.

 |Scientific Name||Crassula ovata|